KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/30-key-seal.md

     The threshold mechanism that responds only to the proper Key signature.
 Every Gate tests for Resonant Match, admitting only those whose coherence accords with its lawful pattern.

 * **The Bearer (L₃ (DS / DM: Archeus / Noeüs) or L₄ (DL: Sophis)):**
-    The consciousness entrusted with the Key or empowered to Set the Seal.
+    The awareness entrusted with the Key or empowered to Set the Seal.
 Misuse results in reversal: the Key becomes a Lock, and the Seal becomes a Prison.

 * **The Activation (Revelation):**
     The moment of recognition when the Key vibrates in harmony with the Gate.
 This moment is both epistemic and ontological—recognition and access coincide under lawful Pattern.